Mehan1ch/website-generator/Application/Proxy/README.md

        ```bash
        docker-compose up -d
        ```

     4. If needed open the kubernetes cluster proxy, eg:

        ```bash
        kubectl proxy --address=0.0.0.0 --port=8080
        ```

+---

-- Next Steps:
+## Next Steps

-    - Run the frontend service (see the frontend README for instructions).
+- Refer to the README-s of the Backend and Proxy apps on how to run them.